Tinabaw and Tabangout-Tissalatatene massacres

-On December 11 and 12, 2018, Islamic State in the Greater Sahara fighters attacked Daoussahak Tuareg refugee camps in the villages of Tinabaw, Tabangout and Tissalatatene, all in the Ménaka Cercle of Mali.
+On 11 and 12 December 2018, Islamic State in the Greater Sahara fighters attacked Daoussahak Tuareg refugee camps in the villages of Tinabaw, Tabangout and Tissalatatene, all in the Ménaka Cercle of Mali.
 Between 43 and 47 civilians were killed by ISGS.

 Prelude

 Since the beginning of 2018, eastern Malis Ménaka Cercle, near the Nigerien and Burkinabe borders, has been a hotspot of conflict between Tuareg rebels of the Imghad Tuareg Self-Defense Group and Allies (GATIA) allied with the Movement for the Salvation of Azawad (MSA) against the predominantly Fulani jihadist Islamic State in the Greater Sahara.
 Because of this, the conflict between GATIA and the MSA along with their French and Malian allies against ISGS often became an ethnic conflict between Tuaregs and Fulani.

 Massacres

 On the night of December 11 and the morning of December 12, several armed men attacked the refugee camps at Tinabaw and Tabangout-Tissalatatene.
 According to the MSA, the attackers arrived on 20 motorcycles, while the CMA described a group of 9-12 individuals.
 Several dozen Daoussahak Tuaregs were killed in the attack, with the massacre lasting an hour in total.
 Afterwards, the attackers set fire to the camps and the bush, before heading in the direction of Niger.

 The attack was committed by Fulani militants, who only attacked the men of the camps, and spared the women.
 The Islamic State in the Greater Sahara were suspected of the attack as well.